prabhatKumar65/HTML-for-beginner-/README.md

 My HTML Learning Journey
-📚 What I'm Learning
+📚 What I amm Learning
 As I start learning HTML, I’m focusing on:

 The structure of an HTML document

 HTML tags and elements (like headings, paragraphs, and list)

-Links, images, and basic styling
+Link, images, and basic styling

 Forms and user input elements